arush-gupta/arush-gupta.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Research Interests and Competence"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Research Interests

 I am Arush Gupta, a researcher focused on **AI, Cognitive Science, and Robotics**.
 Explore my work in these fields, view my publications, and learn about my ongoing projects.